Photo of Hongyu WuHongyu Wu

 • Modeling, optimization and simulation of power systems

-• Grid integration of renewable energy (wind and solar)
+• Grid integration of inverter-based resources

 • Demand side management